Spitfire Core Network

 Offering services from each of these locations means that customers can spread risk, for example by ensuring that backup circuits are terminated in a different network node to primary ones.

 Spitfire also operates a strict dual vendor network equipment strategy designed to protect against individual vendor failures.
-By using equipment from world leaders Juniper and Cisco we have ensured that as far as possible that any vendor specific software issue will not bring down the entire network.
+By using equipment from world leaders Juniper and Cisco we have ensured that as far as possible any vendor specific software issue will not bring down the entire network.